 Take no more or less than you absolutely need

-Start a month before you travel, by checking what your airline allows, as well as the allowable size for carry-on baggage.
+Start planning a month before you travel, by checking what your airline allows, as well as the allowable size for carry-on baggage.
 Now is also the time to line up your travel health insurance.

 Do some research about your destination so you’ll have the right gear for your trip.
 For instance, if the electrical outlets are different from those at home, you’ll need an adapter to charge your phone.
 And if you’ll be staying in a hostel, you’ll probably need a combination or key lock for your storage cubby.